syncfusion-content/blazor-docs/blazor/common/localization.md

     ![Syncfusion Blazor resource files](./images/resource.png)

-    After adding the resource file in the application we need to generate the designer class for the resources.
+    After adding the resource file in the application you need to generate the designer class for the resources.
 To generate the designer class, open the default `resx` file in Visual Studio, and set its `Access Modifier` to `Public`.
 This will create an entry in your `.csproj` file similar to the following.

     ```xml
     <ItemGroup>